West Coast Customs: Location changes

-The company has moved several times in its history, each time to larger spaces.
+The company has moved several times in its history, across 3 different counties in the Los Angeles metropolitan area, each time to larger spaces.
 According to Friedlinghaus, the first shop was in Laguna Niguel, California, after which it moved to Compton, California, in 1998.
 In 2000, it moved again to a location on Olive Street in Inglewood, California.
-After the first season of Pimp My Ride, the company moved yet another time to a larger location near Los Angeles International Airport that had a room specifically for the filming.
+After the first season of Pimp My Ride, the company moved yet another time to a larger location in El Segundo, California, near Los Angeles International Airport that had a room specifically for the filming.
 After Pimp My Ride left the company, it moved to a location in Corona, California, in preparation for the Street Customs television show.

 During filming of Season 5 Episode 12 "WCC's New Zip Part 1" of West Coast Customs, Friedlinghaus began moving the shop to its current location, a 60000 sqft auto shop on West Empire Avenue in Burbank, Los Angeles County, California.
 The grand opening of the new facility occurred in December 2014.